-Kubernetes are a container-orchestration system to automate processes.
+Kubernetes is a container-orchestration system that we use to manage containers and automate processes.

 Most legacy applications are monolithic – self-contained single-tier applications.
 One of modernization’s main drivers is achieving agility to meet changing customer and employee expectations.
 To do this, most organizations opt for a microservices approach that emphasizes services linked by API, allowing organizations to choose and change out best-of-breed solutions to meet changing expectations or to scale as needed.

 4. Orchestration and Automation

 Automation sets up individual tasks to run independently, while orchestration automates multiple tasks as a process or workflow.
 Automation and orchestration introduce deployment, scaling, networking, and security efficiencies.

 DevOps emphasizes collaboration between development and operations teams, emphasizing automation and continuous delivery.
 Hence, you can deploy and update applications quickly and reliably without breaking much sweat.

 Here are a few ways we can use DevOps in application modernization: